2021 Summer Strawberry Festival Postponed

 Once a year, bring your $7 and grab a delicious strawberry shortcake topped with ice cream on Monument Circle.
 This summer rite of passage is a “must-do” every year!

-Typically held on the second Thursday in June, the annual fundraiser for the Christ Church Cathedral Women’s group will serve up their famous “works” shortcake for $7.
+Typically held on the second Thursday in June, but rescheduled to September 2nd, 2021, the annual fundraiser for the Christ Church Cathedral Women’s group will serve up their famous “works” shortcake for $7.
 What’s the “works” you ask?
 Only the most fabulous concoction ever: shortcake topped with strawberries, a scoop of ice cream and whipped topping.
 And at $7, you’ll be amazed how delicious and wonderful this treat is.

 It’s estimated that over six tons of strawberries and 18,000 shortcakes will be served up when this event finally is safe to take place.
 Sound like a lot?
 Don’t bet on it being enough!
 The festival typically takes place from 9 a.m. – 4 p.m., or whenever supplies run out, and believe me, they will!
 Maybe even before 4pm.
 If you work downtown, you can enjoy stretching out on the grass in the sun or grab yours to go!